OSGeo/gdal/gdal/doc/source/user/vector_data_model.rst

 The geometry classes are represent various kinds of vector geometry.
 All the geometry classes derived from :cpp:class:`OGRGeometry` which defines the common services of all geometries.
 Types of geometry include :cpp:class:`OGRPoint`, :cpp:class:`OGRLineString`, :cpp:class:`OGRPolygon`, :cpp:class:`OGRGeometryCollection`, :cpp:class:`OGRMultiPolygon`, :cpp:class:`OGRMultiPoint`, and :cpp:class:`OGRMultiLineString`.

-GDAL 2.0 extends those geometry type with non-linear geometries with the :cpp:class:`OGRCircularString`, :cpp:class:`OGRCompoundCurve`, :cpp:class:`OGRCurvePolygon`, :cpp:class:`OGRMultiCurve` and :cpp:class:`OGRMultiSurface` classes.
+Those geometry type are extended with non-linear geometries with the :cpp:class:`OGRCircularString`, :cpp:class:`OGRCompoundCurve`, :cpp:class:`OGRCurvePolygon`, :cpp:class:`OGRMultiCurve` and :cpp:class:`OGRMultiSurface` classes.

 Additional intermediate abstract base classes contain functionality that could eventually be implemented by other geometry types.
 These include OGRCurve (base class for OGRLineString) and OGRSurface (base class for OGRPolygon).
 Some intermediate interfaces modeled in the simple features abstract model and SFCOM are not modeled in OGR at this time.
 In most cases the methods are aggregated into other classes.